 11-12 NOVEMBER 2016

 Drawing Futures is a new international peer-reviewed conference on speculative drawing for art and architecture, founded by the Bartlett School of Architecture, University College London.
-Chaired by Professor Frédéric Migayrou, Laura Allen, and Luke Pearson, the inaugural Drawing Futures Conference will be held on the 11-12 November 2016 at the Bartlett School of Architecture, University College London.
+Chaired by Professor Frédéric Migayrou, Laura Allen, and Luke Pearson, the inaugural Drawing Futures Conference was held in November 2016 at the Bartlett School of Architecture, University College London.

 Despite numerous developments in technological manufacture and computational design that provide new grounds for art and architecture, the act of drawing still plays a central role as a vehicle for speculation.
 There is a rich and long history of drawing that is tied to innovations in technology as well as revolutions in our philosophical understanding of the world.
 In reflection of a society now underpinned by computational networks and interfaces allowing hitherto unprecedented views of the world, the changing status of the drawing and representation as a political act demands a platform for reflection and innovation.